Will Gujarat’s tweaking of traffic fines stand the test of law? The Concurrent List explained

 Article 254 of the Constitution states that if there is a dispute between the Centre and State on a provision of law which falls under the Concurrent List, then the law made by the Centre will overrule the State law.

 Under Section 200 of the MV Act, the States have the power to decide penalties for 24 sections.
 The States are currently amending those sections relevant to them.
-However in the case of Gujarat, experts feel that Article 254 of the Constitution is being violated as they have touched the non-compoundable offences as well.
+However, in the case of Gujarat, experts feel that Article 254 of the Constitution is being violated as they have touched the non-compoundable offences as well.
 The Gujarat government may find itself on a sticky wicket since it has provided penalties which are lower than what has been prescribed in the M V Act of 1988.

 The dispute: